 - Warhammer Fantasy Battle has always been low in popularity with something like 7% of Games Workshops sales.

-- Warhammer End Times in early 2016 where the 30+ year old Warhammer universe was destroyed and most of the characters killed off.
+- Warhammer End Times in early 2016 where the over 30 year old Warhammer universe was destroyed and most of the characters killed off.

 - Man burns Warhammer army.

 - GW announces skirmish game to replace it.

 - Stormcast Eternals releases.
 Mantic creates a giant Stormcast statue in parody while inviting players to the Kings of War game.

 - GWs style switches to the user-friendly social media Warhammer Community.
 Relaunches White Dwarf.